About Me

 My work focuses on migrants’ political incorporation in relation to political parties, state policies, and political behavior across Europe, Latin America, and global contexts, using both quantitative and qualitative methods.

-I hold a PhD from the University of Sussex and I am a research affiliate to the research group Transnational Reltions, Democratization and Migration (TransDeM), located at the Universitat Autònoma de Barcelona (UAB).
-Previously, I was a postdoctoral researcher at the Ludwig-Maximilians-Universität (LMU) Munich, visiting research fellow at the Institute of Governance and Public Policy at the UAB, and the Department of Political Science and Public Law at the UAB.
+I hold a PhD from the University of Sussex and I am a member of the research group 'Transnational Reltions, Democratization and Migration' (TransDeM), located at the Universitat Autònoma de Barcelona (UAB).
+Previously, I was a postdoctoral researcher at the Max Planck Institute for the Study of Religious and Ethnic Diversity, and the Ludwig Maximilian University Munich.
+I was also a visiting research fellow at UAB on two occasions, once at the Institute of Governance and Public Policy and once at the Department of Political Science.

 On this site you can find an overview of my research, information about my teaching, and how to get in touch.